webpack/webpack-cli/.github/CONTRIBUTING.md

 webpack is feature rich and documentation is a time sink.
 We greatly appreciate any time spent fixing typos or clarifying sections in the documentation.

+## Join the development

+-   Before you join development, please set up the project on your local machine, run it and go through the application completely.
+Use any command you can find and see what it does.
+Explore.

+    > Don't worry ...
+Nothing will happen to the project or to you due to the exploring.
+Only thing that will happen is, you'll be more familiar with what is where and might even get some cool ideas on how to improve various aspects of the project.

+-   If you would like to work on an issue, drop in a comment at the issue.
+If it is already assigned to someone, but there is no sign of any work being done, please feel free to drop in a comment so that the issue can be assigned to you if the previous assignee has dropped it entirely.